11/02/2025

 technology, and art.

-Over 30 students from six IN.TUNE partner universities took part, using this vibrant artistic lab not just to push their personal boundaries, but to contribute to a broader conversation: how interdisciplinary artistic pedagogy can fuel curricular innovation in the alliance and across Europe’s arts institutions.
+Fifty students from six IN.TUNE partner universities took part, using this vibrant artistic lab not just to push their personal boundaries, but to contribute to a broader conversation: how interdisciplinary artistic pedagogy can fuel curricular innovation in the alliance and across Europe’s arts institutions.
 For IN.TUNE, BASS wasn’t just a summer school — it was a living prototype of the alliance’s evolving vision.
 Have a look at the impressions from our students.